SUMMER PROGRAMMING IS OPEN

 CARNIVAL

 A BHSP tradition!
-Invent games and challenges, hop in the bouncy castle, and enjoy some cotton candy as we celebrate the end of a great summer.
+Campers will invent games and challenges, hop in the bouncy castle, and enjoy cotton candy as we celebrate the end of an amazing summer together..

 SUMMER TWOs